jochen777/jWebForm/doc/spring_boot.md

     if (form.isOk()) {   // check if the form was submitted and is valid log.debug("Valid firstname from form:"  + form.getStringValue("firstname"));   // if everything was okay, we can get the values from the form

+      log.debug("Valid firstname from form:"  + form.getBean().firstname);   // in case you used the POJO way

     }

     return "index"; // the template, that renders the form